-Several companies today operate on a global scale and use various mode of logistics and shipping to serve their customers.
+Several companies today operate on a global scale and use the various modes of logistics and shipping to serve their customers.
 In this case, having a good supply chain visibility is essential to track the supplier network activity accurately and manage SCM efficiently.
 But even if your company may not have to deal with the global demand and supply, there is a good chance for your supply chain to become extensive and complex.
 Proper communication and the ability to make quick and informed decisions could be a challenge.
-In this case, the best solution to boost supply chain visibility may be to invest in a cloud technology that is capable of managing big data or to work with a logistics company that specializes in transportation management.
+In this case, the best solution to boost supply chain visibility may be to invest in a cloud technology that is capable of managing big data or working with a logistics company that specializes in transportation management.

 Meeting customer demand

 Today, customers have more options than ever before.
 This puts them at liberty to demand more.
 Modern customers expect shorter cycle times and will be less tolerant of late deliveries or mistakes.
 To meet such high demands, companies need a transparent, more efficient supply chain, and a better flow of data and information.
 A system that provides a comprehensive supply chain visibility will help create better consistency in identifying SKUs, measuring units, and enforcing timelines.

 Supply chain visibility tools help companies track the constantly changing landscape of government regulations and compliance.
 This is especially useful for companies that operate on a global scale in managing the complexity of trade agreements and government tariffs.
 Furthermore, companies can better anticipate and respond to new regulations in the industry and in terms of transportation used.